404src/exocore/_articles/ccna-summary.md

 - LEAP (Lightweight EAP)
     - LEAP was developed by Cisco as an improvement over WEP.
     - Clients must provide a username and password to authenticate.
-    - In addition, mutua authentication is provided by both the client and server sending a challenge phrase to each other.
+    - In addition, mutual authentication is provided by both the client and server sending a challenge phrase to each other.
     - Dynamic WEP keys are used, meaning that the WEP keys are changed frequently.
     - Like WEP, LEAP is considered vulnerable and should not be used anymore.